 Some applicants allow the speed to increase to in excess of 20 kts above the stalling speed and this results in either height loss or a failure to climb.
 Given that the final approach stall is simulating a situation that could happen at, say, 300 ft agl, a more positive climb entry should be encouraged; an initial target of being established in the climb by Vx (76 kts in a Seneca II, 83 kts in a Seneca V) to give best terrain clearance would not be unreasonable with an acceleration to Vy occurring in the climb as the services are retracted.
 The fact that a Seneca will climb at around 1000 ft/min at 60 kts with gear down and 40° flap comes as a surprise to many.

 Some applicants have used aileron incorrectly when recovering from a stall in the base turn.
 Use of aileron should be delayed until there are no symptoms of the stall in order to minimise the risk of autorotation; thus, the wings should be rolled level immediately after the buffet or stall warning has ceased.

 No one is having trouble with climbing and descending on limited panel although heading control is sometimes weak.
 Some applicants are going for a Vy climb which is not necessary when only changing levels by 500 or 1000 ft and which makes levelling off an unnecessarily challenging exercise.

+Turn Coordinator.
 There is much ignorance on the capabilities and limitations of the turn co-ordinator.
 Applicants often roll to wings level on the TC and then pitch.
 At this stage the aircraft will probably still have around 30° of bank.
 They must roll to about Rate 1 past wings level indications to really get the wings level.
-Over-reliance on the ASI or VSI to determine level flight has led a number of applicants to end up in large yo-yos having converted a spiral dive into a climb of greater than 1500 ft/min; the altimeter gives an unequivocal indication of when level flight is achieved.